Maria Müller: Life and career

-On 21 January 1925, Müller made her debut at the Met as Sieglinde in Die Walküre.
+On 21 January 1925, Müller made her debut at the "Old Met" as Sieglinde in Die Walküre.
 The next day, Olin Downes wrote in The New York Times: “young Czech soprano...was warmly welcomed.
 She has a fresh and youthful voice, a little small for the demands of her role, much grace and sincerity as an actress.
 Not often is the figure of Sieglinde so human, so tender and so appealing to the beholder."
 The same year she sang Donna Elvira in Don Giovanni.
 She sang a total of 196 performances at the Metropolitan Opera between 1925 and 1935.
 She sang there in a number of American premieres including Franco Alfano's Madonna Imperia (8 February 1928), Pizzetti's Fra Gherardo (29 March 1929), also in the opera Švanda the Bagpiper by the Czech-American composer Jaromír Weinberger (11 July 1931), and Simon Boccanegra (29 January 1932).
 Concerning Met opening nights, in 1930 she sang the lead in "Aida" and in 1932 she sang Amelia in "Simon Boccanegra".

 In 1930-1939, she was a regular Wagnerian singer in Bayreuth.
 Some of her major roles were Eva in Die Meistersinger von Nürnberg in 1933, plus Sieglinde and Elsa in 1936.
 The New York Herald Tribune wrote in 1936 from Bayreuth: "Müller's voice is fresher and more beautiful than when she was at the Metropolitan".